Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Results and discussions on model estimation and goodness of fit for LOB volume profiles

-The $\alpha$-Stable family of distributions were fitted to volume data on bid and ask level 1 that was scaled by the interquartile range (IQR).
-For each day of data we utilized the McCullochs method to estimate the parameters and we consider analysis of the parameter behavior intraday and interday.
-We begin the analysis with the dynamics of the parameters that define the $\alpha$-Stable distribution across the 6 assets analyzed, 5YTN, BOBL, SP500, NIKKEI, GOLD and SILVER, with all results being provided in the Technical \ref{EstimationResultsAdditional5YrTNOTE} - Technical \ref{EstimationResultsAdditionalSILVER}.
+The $\alpha$-stable family of distributions were fitted to volume data on level one of the bid and ask, scaled by the inter quartile range.
+For each day of data we utilized McCullochs method to estimate the parameters.
+We begin with analysis of the dynamics of the parameters that define the $\alpha$-stable distribution across the 6 assets analyzed, 5YTN, BOBL, SP500, NIKKEI, GOLD and SILVER.